nenves/MCW-Cognitive-services-and-deep-learning/Hands-on lab/HOL step-by step - Cognitive Services and deep learning.md

 Duration: 45 minutes

-In this exercise, you perform the final integration with the Computer Vision API and the Text Analytics API along with the Azure Machine Learning Services you previously deployed to deliver the completed proof of concept solution.
+In this exercise, you will perform the final integration with the Computer Vision API and the Text Analytics API along with the Azure Machine Learning Services you previously deployed, to deliver the completed proof of concept solution.

 ### Task 1: Deploy the Computer Vision API

-1. Navigate to the Azure Portal in your browser.
+1. Navigate to the Azure Portal in your browser

-2. Select **Create a resource.**
+2. Select **Create a resource**

 3. Select **AI + Machine Learning** and then **Computer Vision API.**\
     ![In the New blade, the AI + Machine Learning option is selected.](images/Hands-onlabstep-bystep-CognitiveServicesanddeeplearningimages/media/image19.png "New blade")